Hands-On Tutorial: Using Jupyter Notebooks in Dataiku¶

 Creating a Jupyter Notebook¶

-Depending on your objectives, you can create a Jupyter notebook in Dataiku DSS in a number of different ways.
+Depending on your objectives, you can create a Jupyter notebook in Dataiku in a number of different ways.

 Create a Blank Notebook¶